tiftikhar775/BigTwo/README.md

 # Big Two

 ## About
 Big Two is a famous shedding card game of Cantonese origin.
-It is played with two - four players.
+The deck is evenly distributed between 2 players (26 cards each).
 The Objective of the game is to be the first one to get rid of all cards.

 ## Rules